GluuFederation/docs-casa-prod/docs/source/plugins/2fa-settings.md

 # Strong Authentication Settings Plugin

 ## Overview
 This plugin allows administrators to configure how and when 2FA is applied.
-Admins can:
+Admins may:

-- Specify the minimum number of credentials users must enroll before they are able to turn on 2FA
+1. Specify the minimum number of credentials users must enroll before 2FA can be used
+1. Allow 2FA to be automatically enabled upon credential enrollment
+1. Prevent users to turn 2FA on and off their own

+When (2) is not used, option (3) is disabled.
+This is the default behavior exhibited in Casa where users explicitly enable or disable 2FA usage.

+When (2) is active, 2FA is turned on as soon as the user enrolls a credential and the minimum required is fulfilled.
+Bear in mind:

+- Automatic enablement happens only via GUI: enrollments made using the API will have to turn 2FA on by means of the API itself
+- Plugins attaching authentication methods to Casa have to explicitly call method `notifyEnrollment` of `SndFactorAuthenticationUtils` upon successful enrollments (see the javadocs).

+Also, 2FA is automatically turned on upon login for users with enough credentials registered and not having 2FA turned on yet.

+For more restrictive scenarios, administrators have the option to remove the 2FA switch (3) from the user's dashboard.

+Additionally this plugin allows to:

 - Choose from a set of predefined policies for when 2FA should be prompted: